BlockTechBuild/NestEGG-Coin-Tipbot-Telegram/README.md

 * `pip install emoji`

-In order to run the tip-bot a Pandacoin-Core client is needed (pandacoind).
+In order to run the tip-bot a NestEgg coin-Core client is needed (nesteggcoind).

 ### Configuration file